Trump says he will 'liberate' Los Angeles in speech to mark the 250th anniversary of the Army

-FORT BRAGG, N.C. — (AP) — President Donald Trump called protesters in Los Angeles "animals" and "a foreign enemy" in a speech at Fort Bragg on Tuesday as he defended deploying the military on demonstrators opposed to his immigration enforcement raids.
+FORT BRAGG, N.C. — (AP) — President Donald Trump called protesters in Los Angeles "animals" and "a foreign enemy" in a speech at Fort Bragg on Tuesday as he defended deploying the military on demonstrators opposed to his immigration enforcement raids and as he vowed to "liberate" the West Coast city.

-Trump, in his most aggressive language yet regarding the protests in Los Angeles, used a speech ostensibly supposed to be used to recognize the 250th anniversary of the U.S. Army to denounce the demonstrators while repeating his false statements about the 2020 election being rigged and attacking the previous commander-in-chief, former President Joe Biden.
+Trump, in his most aggressive language yet regarding the protests, used a speech ostensibly supposed to be used to recognize the 250th anniversary of the U.S. Army to denounce the protesters while repeating his false statements about the 2020 election being rigged and attacking the previous commander-in-chief, former President Joe Biden.

-The Republican president, who sees the military as a critical tool for domestic goals, has used the recent protests in Los Angeles as an opportunity to deploy the National Guard and U.S. Marines over the objections of California's Democratic governor to quell disturbances that began as protests over immigration raids.
-While protesters blocked a major freeway and set cars on fire over the weekend in Los Angeles, the demonstrations in the city of 4 million people have largely been centered in several blocks of downtown.
+The Republican president, who sees the military as a critical tool for domestic goals, has used the recent protests in Los Angeles as an opportunity to deploy the National Guard and U.S. Marines over the objections of California's Democratic governor.
+Protesters blocked a major freeway and set cars on fire over the weekend in Los Angeles, but the demonstrations in the city of 4 million people have largely been centered in several blocks of downtown.

 “We will not allow an American city to be invaded and conquered by a foreign enemy.
 That’s what they are," Trump said Tuesday.

-“We will liberate Los Angeles and make it free, clean, and safe again," Trump added.
+“We will liberate Los Angeles and make it free, clean and safe again," Trump said.

+Trump authorized the deployment of 4,000 National Guard soldiers to the city against the wishes of California Gov. Gavin Newsom.
+About 700 Marines were deployed to the Los Angeles area but had not yet been sent to respond to the protests.

+Newsom asked a federal court Tuesday to block Trump from using the military in his city.
+California leaders accused Trump of fanning protesters' anger and stoking the unrest.

 Trump also announced his administration was restoring the names of seven military bases that were given the monikers of Confederate leaders until being changed by the Biden administration.
-Fort Pickett, Fort Hood, Fort Gordon, Fort Rucker, Fort Polk, Fort A.P.
-Hill and Fort Robert E. Lee will have their names changed back, Trump said.
+Fort Pickett, Fort Robert E. Lee and Fort A.P.
+Hill in Virginia, Fort Hood in Texas, Fort Gordon in Georgia, Fort Rucker in Alabama and Fort Polk in Louisiana will have their names changed back, Trump said.

 Defense Secretary Pete Hegseth already brought back the names of Fort Bragg and Fort Benning in Georgia.